-None of these games can be called great classics, being far behind what other countries were developing at the time.
+This is just a sample, there were dozens of RPGs released in the early 90s.
+Yet, none of these games can be called great classics, being far behind what other countries were developing at the time.
 But they served as the foundation for the industry, establishing developers and series that would last for decades, such as Softstar’s Xuan-Yuan Sword series (BTW, “Xuan-Yuan” is The Yellow Emperor, a legendary figure considered to be the father of Chinese culture).

 THE FIRST CLASSICS

 TIP: If you want to try a game from the list, this is definitely the best one to start.
-It was never officially translated, but has an excellent fan-translation.
+It was never officially translated but has an excellent fan translation.

 THE GOLDEN AGE

 The evolution of China’s developers was extremely fast.
-The early 90s had them making simple clones, by the mid 90s they had found their voice and by the late 90s/early 2000s they would be at their peak, releasing great classics that are still held as the pinnacle of the industry.
+The early 90s had them making simple clones, by the mid-90s they had found their voice and by the late 90s/early 2000s they would be at their peak, releasing great classics that are still held as the pinnacle of the industry.